On Tate Milnor-Witt Motives: Introduction

 \section{Introduction}

-Throughout the text, we work over a base field \(k\) which is infinite perfect of characteristic different from \( 2\).
+Throughout the text, we work over a base field \(k\) which is infinite, perfect and has characteristic different from \( 2\).
 In that context, recall that one can define the category of Milnor-Witt motives \(\widetilde{\mathrm{DM}}(k,\mathbb{Z})\) (aka.
 MW-motives, \cite{BCDFO}) which is a refinement of Voevodsky's category of motives \(\mathrm{DM}(k,\mathbb{Z})\) in the sense that the adjunction

 factorizes into adjunctions

 We refer the reader to the introduction of \cite{BCDFO} for more information, and only state one of the main properties of the middle category.
 Its tensor unit, written $\mathbb{Z}$ for simplicity (but sometimes $\mathrm{H}\tilde{\mathbb{Z}}$ or $\mathbf{H}_{\mathrm{MW}}$ elsewhere in the literature), represents the so-called \emph{Milnor-Witt motivic cohomology} in the sense that